-The evidence must show that “no person of ordinary care and prudence [would] believe or conscientiously entertain any honest and strong suspicion that the person arrested [or acquitted] is guilty…” (People v Adair 129 CR2d 799 (2003)).
-In other words, if the court believes that the defendant was in some way responsible for or contributed to the crime that he or she was arrested for, then there would be no finding of factual innocence.
-A case that was ultimately rejected or not filed by the prosecutor's office does not equate to factual innocence.
+The Factual Innocence motion should be filed within two (2) years after the date of arrest or accusatory pleading.
+The court sometimes may permit later filing if there is good cause (enough grounds for filing beyond the two year limit).
+Not all Factual Innocence motions are granted by the court.
+If the motion is granted then the arrest records are ordered to be sealed for three (3) years.
+After the three (3) years the entire records containing the arrest will be destroyed.
+The burden on the arrestee (person filing the motion) in order to prevail on the Factual Innocence motion is high.
+An arrestee is “factually innocent” only if no reasonable cause exists to believe he or she committed the offense [California Penal Code Section 851.8(b)].
+The evidence must show that “no person of ordinary care and prudence [would] believe or conscientiously entertain any honest and strong suspicion that the person arrested [or acquitted] is guilty…” [People v Adair 129 CR2d 799 (2003)].
+If the court believes the defendant was responsible for or contributed to the crime he or she was arrested for, then there would be no finding of factual innocence.
+A case that was ultimately rejected or not filed by the prosecutor's office does not automatically equate to factual innocence.
 Some evidence of a crime, but just not enough to ultimately obtain a conviction, does not equate to factual innocence.
-A skilled and experienced California criminal defense lawyer in your corner will improve your chances of prevailing on your petition for factual innocence.
+A skilled and experienced California criminal defense lawyer in your corner will improve your chances of prevailing on your Factual Innocence motion